-The Amplitude Range (also called "percentage Modulation").
+The Amplitude Range (also called "Percentage Modulation").
 Modulation Depth varies from 0% to 120%.

-- In the 0% Modulation, the output amplitude is the half of the set one. - In the 100% Modulation, the output amplitude is the same with the set one. - When the modulation is greater than 100%, the instrument output no greater than 10 VPP. - For an external source, the depth of AM is controlled by the voltage level of the connector connected to the [Modulation In]. +5V external source corresponds to the 100% internal Modulation.
+- In the 0% Modulation, the output amplitude is the half of the set one. - In the 100% Modulation, the output amplitude is the same with the set one. - When the modulation is greater than 100%, the instrument output not greater than 20 VPP. - For an external source, the depth of AM is controlled by the voltage level of the connector connected to the [Modulation In]. +5V external source corresponds to the 100% internal Modulation.